kct22aws/CUDA-examples/Programming-Model-addition/add-example.md

 ## Instruction

-To run the source code, go to `kernel` directory, first compile the source code into an executable:
+To run the source code, go to `Programming-Model-addition` directory, first compile the source code into an executable:

 ```
 nvcc -o gpu-add gpu-add.cu